-Antioch University is collaborating with Climate Access and Marin County, California on a cutting edge engagement project to test the use of visualization and dialogue to motivate action on climate change.
+Antioch University collaborated with Climate Access and Marin County, California on a cutting edge engagement project to test the use of visualization and dialogue to motivate action on climate change.
 In the near future in Marin County, sea level rise will cause significant flooding for communities in the region.

-The San Francisco based company Owlized LLC will be installing two OWL digital viewfinders – a device modeled after the classic coin-operated binoculars commonly found at scenic viewpoints.
+The San Francisco based company Owlized LLC installed two OWL digital viewfinders – a device modeled after the classic coin-operated binoculars commonly found at scenic viewpoints.
 The OWL viewfinder has been modernized with a virtual reality environment housed inside the viewfinder that allows people to see the potential impacts and responses to sea level rise in the location they are standing at rendered in 3D.
-Research data collected from these OWLS will help us to gain insights into how to make seal level rise and related flooding impacts relevant to citizens, as well as best practices moving forward.
+Research data collected from these OWLS helped us to gain insights into how to make seal level rise and related flooding impacts relevant to citizens, as well as best practices moving forward.

-The project is funded by the Federal Emergency Management Agency (FEMA) Region IX and Autodesk LLC.
-Advisors on the project are; Frank Niepold, Climate Education Coordinator at the National Oceanic and Atmospheric Administration’s (NOAA) Climate Program Office; Heidi Nutters, Coastal Training Program Coordinator at San Francisco Bay National Estuarine Research Reserve; and Tristan Randall, Special Projects Executive at Autodesk.
+The project was funded by the Federal Emergency Management Agency (FEMA) Region IX and Autodesk LLC.
+Advisors on the project were; Frank Niepold, Climate Education Coordinator at the National Oceanic and Atmospheric Administration’s (NOAA) Climate Program Office; Heidi Nutters, Coastal Training Program Coordinator at San Francisco Bay National Estuarine Research Reserve; and Tristan Randall, Special Projects Executive at Autodesk.

 This course will provide participants with step-by-step skills in utilizing the tools of democracy to take meaningful civic action on climate change.
 Participants will learn the levers for building political will and the essentials of climate change communication.
 You will apply your learning by taking action in collaboration with a local environmental organization, and further your learning with your peers via Antioch’s online learning platform and optional one-on-one meetings with the instructor.
 Register Now